 Governmental officials will closely examine the vehicle but will not embark on any biohazard car cleaning.
 Many people do operate under the misperception that a governmental agency like the police or sheriff department or the county coroner will provide biohazard car cleanup.
 No governmental agency is charged with this task.

-The vehicle will be released the owner once the forensics examination of the car is completed.
+The vehicle will be released by the owner once the forensic examination of the car is completed.
 It is at this juncture that biohazard car cleanup can commence.

 The Professional Biohazard Car Cleaning Process

 Once a professional biohazard car cleaning specialist has proper personal protective equipment in place, together with necessary supplies and materials, the process of remediation begins with the actual cleanup of blood, bodily fluids, biological materials, and other substances that are present in or on the vehicle.
 After the initial physical cleanup is concluded, the sanitization process is undertaken.
 Sanitization is designed to ensure that any potentially dangerous pathogens are eliminated from the vehicle.